Mikeblanchard/Covid_Project/README.md

 _Target(y)_:
   - Deaths

-#### Description of how data was split into training and testing sets
+#### Description of how data was split into training and testing sets:

 To split our data into training and testing sets, we will execute the train_test_split() function so that the data is plit into a specific proportion of the original data sets.
 We will use the default training and testing set proportions:

   - 75% Training
   - 25% Testing

-#### Explanation of model choice, including limitations and benefits
+#### Explanation of model choice, including limitations and benefits:

+For our analysis, we will be using the **Decision Tree** model to perform regression analysis.

+_Some benefits of this model include:_

+ - It does not require as much pre-processing of our data as compared to other regression models.
+ - The NaN values present in the dataset will not have a significant impact on the process of building the decision tree.
+ - This model will support us in delivering a more simplistic presentation when the analysis is complete.

+_Drawbacks of this model include:_

+ - The model could potentially become very complex.
+ - Often requires more time to train the model.
+ - It is computationally expensive.